Connor-McCartney/Connor-McCartney.github.io/_pages/misc/shortest-bash-code-challs.md

 This information is found in /etc/lsb-release and /etc/os-release. <br>
 I thought `nl /etc/*` was technically correct, but managed to guess the flag: `Mystiko{nl /etc/*release}`

+# 9. My External IP

+I need to find only my external IP address.
+How can I do that in the shortest BASH terminal command?

+There are various websites that give you your IP, ifconfig.me and ifconfig.co seemed to have the shortest URLs. <br>
+`Mystiko{curl ifconfig.co}` was not accepted, but `Mystiko{curl ifconfig.me}` was.